Duet3D/DuetSoftwareFramework/PLUGINS.md

 During the installation of third-party plugins it creates AppArmor security profiles and activates them for regular plugins.
 For Linux distributions that do not support AppArmor, security policy generation can be disabled by setting `DisableAppArmor` to `true` in `/opt/dsf/conf/plugins.json`.

+## Root Plugins

+By default root plugins are not allowed (except for DuetPiManagementPlugin which is available separately).
+To enable support for them the setting `RootPluginSupport` in `/opt/dsf/conf/config.json` can be set from `false` to `true`.
+In order to apply this option, DCS must be restarted via `sudo systemctl restart duetcontrolserver`.

+Note that enabling this option is a potential security hazard.

 ## ZIP File Structure

 Every plugin ZIP file may consist of the following files and directories: